 Real-time collaborative estimation sessions.
 Your team votes on tickets simultaneously, sees each other's thinking, and reaches consensus — all without spreadsheets or manual note-taking.

-RICE scoring is live now — stakeholders score asynchronously via a secure email link, no subscription seat required.
-WSJF, MoSCoW, and MaxDiff are coming over the next weeks.
+RICE scoring and MoSCoW categorisation are both live — stakeholders contribute asynchronously via a secure email link, no subscription seat required.
+WSJF, MaxDiff, and Buy a Feature are coming next.
 You review the input, apply your judgement, and publish a ranked, banded backlog.

 Coordinate delivery across multiple teams — covering team availability, sprint and release planning, bottleneck identification, and cross-team dependencies.
 We're gathering feedback now to shape this module.